Garrett Cooper Player Props: Marlins vs. Braves

-Garrett Cooper -- 0-for-4 in his last game -- will be in action for the Miami Marlins versus the Atlanta Braves, with Spencer Strider on the mound, on April 24 at 7:20 PM ET.
+Garrett Cooper -- with an on-base percentage of .214 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the Miami Marlins against the Atlanta Braves, with Charlie Morton on the mound, on April 25 at 7:20 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Guardians.
+In his previous game he had a hitless performance (0-for-3) against the Braves.

 Garrett Cooper Game Info & Props vs. the Braves